-Technology has played a huge role in changing our lives and making life easier, the same trends obviously should apparently at a distance in the healthcare sector.
+Technology has played a huge role in changing our lives and making life easier, the same trends obviously should appear at a distance in the healthcare sector.
 An efficient healthcare system of the future should empower medical practitioners and patients.

 We are glad improvements are seen along this trend.
-According to a news published on BBC, we saw a story of Louisa Bravery ‘I book home care for my mum online’ is a clear pointer that care providers are in touch with digital trends.
+According to a news published on BBC, we saw a story of Louisa Bravery ‘I book home care for my mum online’ is a clear point that care providers are in touch with digital trends.

 Louisa wasn’t sure how to go about things but discovered she could book her mother’s care using an online service.

 That makes it a lot easier to plan care flexibly depending on when Peggy might be needing a carer.

 “I just log in via the internet using my phone and just select the number of hours and the day and the time I want the carer to come.
 It’s really quick and also the payment’s all done online,” Louisa says.